 3PL vs. 4PL: What’s the difference?

 When researching 3PLs, you may come across the term 4PL.
 A 4PL adds an additional degree of separation between ecommerce merchants and the 3PLs shipping their products: When a business contracts with a 4PL, the 4PL manages and arranges 3PL services for a client.
 This is sometimes called “double brokering.”

 4PL companies often offer end-to-end supply chain management for a client, including 3PL services, manufacturing, inventory procurement, and more.

-If you’re considering working with a 3PL company or are new to outsourcing shipping, what goes on in a 3PL fulfillment center may seem like a black box.
+If you’re considering working with a 3PL company or are new to outsourcing shipping, what goes on in a 3PL fulfilment centre may seem like a black box.

-But the 3PL fulfillment process doesn’t have to be a mystery, nor should it be!
+But the 3PL fulfilment process doesn’t have to be a mystery, nor should it be!

 So what exactly happens at a 3PL’s ecommerce warehouse once a customer clicks “Submit order” on your online store?
 Let’s explore the entire process from start to finish.

 A 3PL can’t ship orders without inventory on hand.
 The “receiving” of inventory in a 3PL warehouse refers to the acceptance of incoming inventory followed by its storage.

 Each 3PL has its own processes and capacity for receiving and storing inventory.